gschmutz/bigdata-spark-workshop/03-spark-getting-started/README.md

 ## Working with Spark DataFrames

-The data needed here has been uploaded to Object Storage in the **Working with RDD** section.
+The data needed here has been uploaded to Object Storage at the beginning.

 You can use one of the three different options described above (**PySpark**, **Apache Zeppelin** or **Jupyter**) to access the Spark environment.
 Don't forget to add the `%pyspark` directive when using **Apache Zeppelin**.

-For Zeppelin you can find a complete Notebook inside the [`zeppelin`](https://github.com/gschmutz/hadoop-spark-workshop/tree/master/03-spark-getting-started/zeppelin) folder.

-Create a new notebook in Zeppelin, as we have learned before.
+In Zeppelin or Jupyter, create a new notebook, as we have learned before.
+In Jupyter, create the Spark context the same way as before.

 First let's see the `spark.read` method, which is part of the `DataFrameReader`.
 The following statement shows that: